Business

 Generic ERP

 A generic ERP system provides universal modules and features suited for most types of businesses.
 It typically includes finance, HR, inventory, and supply chain management.
 However, it lacks the flexibility required for niche processes.
-The software is not enough flexible to do customization or addition of features in it.
-They have pre-built functions that support all the major activities and modules such as finance, accounting, human resource management, supply chain, etc. The generic ERP is best suited for small holdings or businesses that are not clear about the industry that they lay in or about the specific functions that they require.
-Generic ERP is ideal for small businesses or startups seeking cost-effective ERP implementation without the need for deep customization.
+The software is not flexible enough for deep customization or addition of features.
+Generic ERPs have pre-built functions that support all the major activities and modules such as finance, accounting, human resource management, supply chain, etc.

-Industry-specific ERP
+Industry-Specific ERP

-Industry specific ERP Software, on the other hand, are very flexible and provides the possibility of adding features and integrating the add-on customization as per the specific industry that your company belongs to.
-It is a solution that is made according to different requirements and needs of various departments in your business.
-Industry specific ERP helps the business to simplify and fasten the planning and decision making of your business.
-Industry specific ERP can also manage functions of a company which is present globally.
-It can help to reduce the confusion which is cause when a company is present in a lot of countries.
-In short, the Industry Specific ERP provides the advantages of speed, efficiency, and convenience.
+Industry specific ERP software, on the other hand, is highly flexible and provides the possibility of adding features and integrating add-on customizations as per the specific industry your company belongs to.
+It is a solution made according to the different requirements and needs of various departments in your business.

-How to decide?
+How to Decide?

 Implementation of ERP can be complex and expensive.
 Choosing between a generic ERP and an industry specific ERP depends on key business factors.
 Below are some criteria to help you determine which ERP system fits your company best.